 There are 6 gates on this side of the market.
-When going inside the market through these entrances, you can find a lot of packaged foods, which are usually Vietnamese specialties.
+When going inside the market through these entrances, you can find many packaged foods, usually Vietnamese specialties.
 They sell candied fruits, a must-try for any sweet tooth, coffee beans, tea, fish sauce, and other spices.
 Besides these stalls, you can also see many dried goods like roasted peanuts and dried fish, squid, and shrimp.
-These dried seafood are very popular in Vietnam because they can be stored for a long time and also create unique flavors to dishes.
+These dried seafood are very popular in Vietnam because they can be stored for a long time and create unique dishes’ flavors.

-On the left side of the East entrances, next to the ranges of clothing, there are many stores for cosmetics and shining jewelry.
-The cosmetics are very various; they are not only domestic products but also imported items.
+On the left side of the East entrances, next to the clothing ranges, are many cosmetics and shining jewelry stores.
+Cosmetics are very various; they are not only domestic products but also imported items.

 Northside (Le Thanh Ton Street)

-The first thing you notice when coming into Ben Thanh Market through this entrance is a variety of fishes and meats.
-You will see many locals came here to shop for ingredients to cook their lunch and dinner.
-There are also places selling processed foods, flowers, Vietnamese fruits, Vietnamese herbs, and vegetables along with the ranges of fish and meat stalls.
-If you are a fan of the tropical produce like mangoes, mangosteen, jackfruit, and sweetsop, you won’t be disappointed coming Ben Thanh Market.
+The first thing you notice when coming through this entrance is a variety of fish and meats.
+Many locals come here to shop for ingredients to cook their lunch and dinner.
+There are also places selling processed foods, flowers, Vietnamese fruits, herbs, vegetables, and a range of fish and meat stalls.
+Ben Thanh Market won’t disappoint if you are a fan of tropical produce like mangoes, mangosteen, jackfruit, and sweetsop.

-But perhaps in this area, the eateries are the place keeping not only visitors but also the locals the longest.
-They sell typical Vietnamese foods here like Pho, broken rice, Bun thit nuong, Banh beo (water fern cake), grilled seafood, and some sweet desserts like Che as well.
-The price is also quite reasonable.d
+But perhaps in this area, the eateries are the place keeping visitors and locals the longest.
+They sell typical Vietnamese foods here, like Pho, broken rice, and some sweet desserts like Che.
+The price is also quite reasonable.

 Westside (Phan Chu Trinh Street)

 There are stalls for gifts, art, and ceramics inside this entrance.
-Many visitors find the handmade crafts and artworks here like statues and accessories very amusing and always take pictures of these things.
-They would be interesting souvenirs to remind you about your Vietnam trip years later.
+They would be exciting souvenirs to remind you about your Vietnam trip years later.

-You can also find in this area many shops selling shoes for men, women, and children.
-Besides, there are ranges of appliances and daily necessity stalls where many locals come to shop for their home and family.
+You can also find many shops in this area selling shoes for men, women, and children.
+Besides, there are ranges of appliances and daily necessity stalls where many locals come to shop for their homes.